WORKFORCE

 PA Chamber Supports Multi-Faceted Approach to Strengthening Workforce

-The PA Chamber understands the critical importance of helping workers fill an existing jobs skills gap and developing the next generation of skilled workers who will want to live and work in Pennsylvania.
+The PA Chamber understands the critical importance of helping employers and workers fill an existing jobs skills gap and developing the next generation of skilled talent who will want to live and work in Pennsylvania.
 To that end, we’ve taken several recent steps to advocate for reforming our state’s workforce development programs and help our state’s employers find qualified employees.

 Supporting Employers and Employees Through Childcare Challenges